Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Discussion

 with $M_\star = M_{\rm disc} + M_{\rm BH}$.
 It is worth noting that this calculation ignores the self-gravity of the disc, which can be important when $M_{\rm disc} \gtrsim M_{\rm BH}$.
 The F225W emission has $\sim$ 3 mag of uncertainty and is fainter than the IMBH TDE plateau, and the observed upper limit is not constraining.
 The X-ray emission is predicted to be fainter than 10$^{-2}$ mJy but have lots of uncertainty, except for the $M_{\rm disc} = M_{\rm BH} = 50 M_\odot$ case.
 The X-ray upper limit disfavours discs $\gtrsim$ 50 $M_\odot$ but does not constrain black hole mass.
 Sampling the prior to find the excluded area in the failed SN scenario, as done with TDEs in Figure \ref{fig:xraylim_tde}, does not give meaningful constraints on either the black hole or disc mass.

-Another scenario of interest is a reprocessing outflow, where an accretion disc powers an outflow that reprocesses the disc emission, powering an optical transient \citep{Piro2020}.
+Another scenario of interest is a reprocessing outflow, where an accretion disc powers an outflow that reprocesses the disc emission, powering an optical transient \citep{Piro2020, Uno2020fbot}.
 Models of these outflows have successfully reproduced previous TDEs \citep{Uno2020tde, Matsumoto2021} and LFBOTs \citep{Uno2020fbot, Uno2023}.
 The continuous mass injection of the model means that even though the outflow is expanding, the properties of the photospheric radius cannot be described by the relations in Appendix \ref{sec:photo}.
 The photospheric radius will expand outward initially with the outflow until it reaches the radius where the outer region of the outflow is too diffuse to absorb light, and its recession is governed by the time-dependence of the mass outflow rate, with the outflow becoming optically thin only when the outflow rate becomes sufficiently small.
 This should lead to an early photospheric peak and a late nebular phase, which is observed in AT2024wpp.
-Both \citet{Piro2020} and \citet{Uno2020fbot} predict an increase in photospheric temperature after a short time, contrary to what is observed, but this could be due to simplifications in their models.
+Both \citet{Piro2020} and \citet{Uno2023} predict an increase in photospheric temperature within the first 10 days post-explosion when the mass outflow rate and central luminosity are coupled, contrary to what is observed, but \citet{Piro2020} show that the optical emission from AT2018cow can be reproduced if the central luminosity decreases faster than the mass outflow rate; they speculate that this could arise from either the X-rays being produced by a wind interacting with an equatorial torus which erodes over time, or from a viscously spreading disk causing the outflow velocity to decrease over time.
 A calculation of the X-ray opacity within this model would be useful to predict when the emission from the accretion disc will escape unattenuated.